Alex Bregman Player Props: Astros vs. Rays

 Rays Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Rays pitching staff ranks seventh in the league.
+- The Rays pitching staff ranks eighth in the league with a collective 9.2 strikeouts per nine innings.

-- The Rays' 3.70 team ERA is No. 1 among all MLB pitching staffs.
+- The Rays' 3.69 team ERA is No. 1 among all league pitching staffs.

-- Rays pitchers combine to surrender 108 home runs (one per game), the third-fewest in baseball.
+- Rays pitchers combine to give up the third-fewest home runs in baseball (109 total, one per game).

-- In his last time out on Saturday against the Baltimore Orioles, the lefty tossed four innings, allowing five earned runs while surrendering five hits.
+- In his last outing on Sunday against the Baltimore Orioles, the right-hander threw five innings, allowing three earned runs while surrendering five hits.

+- In 15 games this season, the 22-year-old has put up an ERA of 5.17, with 12 strikeouts per nine innings.
+Opponents are hitting .263 against him.

 © 2023 Data Skrive.
 All rights reserved.